philippefaes/randori.be/c/a/no_offense.md

 Watch [Simon Sinek explain this](https://www.facebook.com/watch/?v=424928161640411).

 Those who give feedback without making their empathy explicit in words will suffer.
 First, the person on the receiving end will suffer.
+They won't feel safe around you.
 They might not show it at first, they might keeps strong.
 Then after a while, they will try to avoid suffering and they will either fight back, or they will disengage.
 They might disengage emotionally or they might physically leave.

 [Nonviolent Communication]:https://www.amazon.com/Nonviolent-Communication-Marshall-Rosenberg-PhD/dp/189200528X